FIRE Portfolio 2024: The Better Way.

 Which portfolio is riskier?
 That depends entirely on how you define risk.

-Is QQQ the new VOO?
+Is QQQ the New VOO?

 QQQ is essentially an ETF tracking the Nasdaq-100 Index.
 Why do I call it an “AI ETF without AI in the name”?
 Just look at the top 10 holdings.